timidtlk/sonicBGEproject/README.md

 ## 📝 License

 This project is over license GNU-GPL v2.0 .
-Check the file [LICENSE](LICENSE.md) to more details.
+Check the file [LICENSE](LICENSE.md) for more details.

 [⬆ Go back to the top](#nome-do-projeto)<br>